At a glance

 Assessing the development

-Calculations of environmental damage are based on the ‘Methodological convention for the estimation of environmental costs’ of the German Environment Agency (UBA 2013).
+Calculations of environmental damage are based on the ‘Methodological Convention 3.0 for the Assessment of Enviromental Costs’ of the German Environment Agency (UBA 2018, in German only).
 The convention helps to determine costs for the use of the environment according to uniform and transparent criteria.
 It takes current research into account.

-The methodological convention includes cost rates for the environmental costs of greenhouse gases, air pollutants and noise as well as cost rates per kilowatt-hour of electricity and heat generated and per kilometre travelled.
+The methodological convention includes cost rates for the environmental costs of greenhouse gases, air pollutants and noise as well as cost rates per kilowatt-hour of electricity and heat generated and per kilometre travelled (UBA 2019).
 The environmental costs incurred by electricity and heat generation as well as transport can be estimated on the basis of these cost rates.

 More detailed information: 'Gesellschaftliche Kosten von Umweltbelastungen' (in German only).